Kazunari Ninomiya: Music career

+Music and lyrics

 In 2004, Ninomiya penned and composed "Konseki" (痕跡) for his solo performance during Arashi's Iza, Now!! tour.
 Although Arashi's fifth studio album One was the first of their albums to feature solo songs of each member, Ninomiya did not provide lyrics or music for official release until the Time album almost two years later.

 In 2007, the group's eighteenth single "Love So Sweet" was released with the limited edition containing the bonus song "Fight Song" (ファイトソング), which was written by Arashi and composed by Ninomiya in 2006 for their variety show G no Arashi.
 On July 11, 2007, the Time album was released with the limited edition containing solo song of each member.
 Ninomiya wrote the lyrics to his solo song, "Niji" (虹), and played the piano portion of the song throughout Arashi's summer tour.
 He later reprised the performance throughout Arashi's second Asia Tour in 2008.

 In 2008, Ninomiya composed, co-arranged and penned the lyrics for his solo "Gimmick Game".
 In 2010, Ninomiya also composed, co-arranged and penned the lyrics for his solo "1992*4##111".
 According to Ninomiya himself, the title is read as "arigatō" (ありがとう, thank you).

+Solo recordings

 During Arashi's hiatus, Ninomiya released, in 2022, a solo album with his choice of cover songs, on June 17, in CD (+DVD/BR) for the members of Arashi's Fan Club, and June 20, in digital download and streaming.
 With this, he became the second member, after Satoshi Ohno, to release a solo work.
 The album, Marumaru to Ninomiya to (〇〇と二宮と), debuted at the top spot on the Oricon download ranking within a week of its release.
+A continuation cover album was released on July 1, 2025 on CD (a fan club-exclusive edition and a regular edition), while the streaming and download versions are expected for the following day.
+An official "listening party" will take place on July 2 through the app Stationhead.

+Solo concerts and events

+On March 5, 2025, Ninomiya announced an event for members of his fan club in the form of his first fan club live talk and mini concert.
+The event, "Kazunari Ninomiya FC Live Showcase", is scheduled for September and October.
+Additional information about the event was revealed on July 1, 2025.
+The musical performance in the event will feature songs from his second cover album; the talk part will be a "Q and A" session, answering questions sent in by members of the fan club.